 Redford is a medium-sized town located in the state of Michigan.
 With a population of 47,389 people and 14 constituent neighborhoods, Redford is the 32nd largest community in Michigan.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Redford is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Redford is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Redford who work in office and administrative support (17.28%), sales jobs (9.77%), and food service (7.04%).
+Overall, Redford is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Redford who work in office and administrative support (16.75%), sales jobs (9.82%), and food service (7.22%).

 Redford is an extremely ethnically-diverse town.
 The people who call Redford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Redford residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Redford include Polish, Irish, English, and Italian.

 The most common language spoken in Redford is English.
-Other important languages spoken here include Spanish and Other Indo-European.
+Other important languages spoken here include Spanish and Arabic.